Amalaseeli/The-manufactruring-process--EDA/Readme.md

 - **overstrain failure (OSF)**: Failure due to the tool overstraining during the process
 - **random failures (RNF)**: Failures in the process which couldn't be categorised

+## Extracting Data from the RDS Database
+- To extract data from a Relational Database Service (RDS) such as Amazon RDS, follow these steps:

+1. Database Connection Setup: Ensure you have the database credentials (host, port, username, password, database name).

+2. Install Required Libraries:
+  - Use psycopg2 for PostgreSQL, pymysql for MySQL, or any other appropriate library based on your RDS database type.

 ## Installation
 Cloning Repository to your local machine